lazell/ufo_reports/README.md

  What most jumped out at me, though, looking at these word and phrase groupings, were the first two clusters.
-Cluster 1 references the Fourth of July, while Cluster 2 heavily references a US Navy missile launch.
+Cluster 1 references the 4th July, while Cluster 2 heavily references a US Navy missile launch.
 I was curious to see if these clusters represented specific events, particularly regarding the missile launch, so I plotted the cluster groups